mdamaan78/Sales-Insights-Project---Atliq-Hardware/README.md

-# 🚀 Sales Insights Data Analysis (AtliQ Hardware)
+# 🚀 Sales Insights Dashboard | Power BI & SQL Project

 ## 📌 Project Overview

-This project focuses on analyzing sales data of **AtliQ Hardware**, a company dealing in computer hardware and peripherals across India.
+This project analyzes sales data from **AtliQ Hardware**, a company specializing in computer hardware and peripherals across India.

-The goal was to build an interactive **Power BI dashboard** that helps stakeholders track key business metrics and make data-driven decisions instead of relying on manual reporting.
+The objective is to transform raw sales data into actionable business insights through an interactive **Power BI dashboard**, enabling stakeholders to monitor key performance indicators, identify trends, and make data-driven decisions.

 ---

 ## ❗ Problem Statement

-The Sales Director faced challenges such as:
+The Sales Director faced several business challenges:

-- No centralized dashboard to track performance
+- No centralized dashboard to monitor sales performance
 - Reliance on verbal updates from regional managers
-- Declining sales with no clear insights into the cause
+- Declining sales without clear visibility into the root cause

-👉 This project provides a single source of truth for sales performance.
+**Solution:** A centralized and interactive Power BI dashboard that provides a single source of truth for business performance.

 ---